 Her name appears for the first time in the Fifth Dynasty (c.
 2498 – c.
 2345 BC) in the sun temple of King Niuserre.
 The first temple dedicated specifically to her was built in the Thirtieth Dynasty (380 – 343 BC) by King Nectanebo II.

 What makes Isis so important is that, as a member of the Heliopolitan Ennead, she was closely associated with other prominent ancient Egyptian gods and goddesses.
-She was the daughter of Neb (earth) and Nut (sky), sister and wife of Osiris, sister of Set-Nephtys, and sister and wife of Horus.
+She was the daughter of Geb, the Earth god, and Nut, the sky goddess.
+Her siblings included Osiris, Set and Nephthys.

-As the wife of Horus, the god of kings, Isis was represented as the deceased pharaoh’s wife during the Old Kingdom.
+As the mother of Horus, the god of kings, Isis was represented as the deceased pharaoh’s wife during the Old Kingdom.
 Her name appears in the Pyramid Texts more than eighty times.

 One of the best known images of Isis is as the mother of Horus.
 She was often depicted with Horus the Child on her lap, supposedly nursing him.
 These images are said, by some, to have influenced early Christian artwork of the Virgin Mary and the baby Jesus.